 - For all his murdering and drug dealing, it's committing rape that sets up the downfall of Little Ze in City of God, though this is in part because of a supposed magic charm that requires celibacy on his part.

 - Every character in Con Air, including Cyrus the Virus and mass-murderer Garland Greene, is disgusted by serial rapist Johnny 23.
 Cyrus threatens to kill him if he tries to rape a captive female guard.
 Later the hero pounds his head while screaming, "You don't treat women like that!"

 Cyrus: I despise rapists.
 For me, you're somewhere between a cockroach and that white stuff that accumulates at the corner of your mouth when you're really thirsty.
 But, in your case, I'll make an exception.

-The original Highlander movie had the Big Bad rape the hero's second wife (the one he married after becoming immortal) right after killing his mentor hundreds of years ago.
-Apparently, she never told MacLeod, because the shock of it when the villain casually mentions it in the modern setting is enough to provoke MacLeod into almost attacking him on Holy Ground (the only real No-No for Immortals) and because he mockingly insinuated that she didn't tell McLeodbecause she liked it.
+- The original Highlander movie has the Big Bad rape the hero's second wife (the one he married after becoming immortal) right after killing his mentor hundreds of years ago.
+Apparently, she never told MacLeod, because the shock of it when the villain casually mentions it in the modern setting is enough to provoke MacLeod into almost attacking him on Holy Ground (the only real No-No for Immortals) and because he mockingly insinuates that she didn't tell McLeod because she liked it.

-Honey Ryder's backstory in Dr. No includes her being raped by her landlord.
-She got her revenge for it by poisoning him with a female black widow.note Bit of a case of Artistic License - Biology on the part of the filmmakers, since black widow bites rarely kill adult humans.
-She asks Bond if she did wrong, and Sean Connery's acting plays the trope dead straight.
+- James Bond: Honey Ryder's backstory in Dr. No includes her being raped by her landlord.
+She got her revenge for it by poisoning him with a female black widow.note She asks Bond if she did wrong, and Sean Connery's acting plays the trope dead straight.